sachinsancheti1/sanity-template-sveltekit-photo-sphere-viewer/README.md

 ### Add content

-1. Visit the Studio and create and publish a new `Post` document
+1. Visit the Studio and create and publish a new `VirtualTourPageBlocks` and `VirtualTourItem` document
 2. Visit the App and refresh the page to see your content rendered on the page

-The schema for the `Post` document is defined in the `/studio/schemas` folder.
+The schema for the `VirtualTourPageBlocks` and `VirtualTourItem` document are defined in the `/studio/schemas` folder.
 You can add more documents and schemas to the Studio to suit your needs.

 ## Removing TypeScript